oscar-defelice/txt-clf-api.github.io/README.md

 The input text will be fed to a pretrained model, deployed in [tensorflowjs](https://www.tensorflow.org/js).

 ## Components
+- Backend:
-- Backend: Flask (I know that TFJS supports node now but for the sake of suitable preprocessing it's in python).
+    * v1.
+Flask (I know that TFJS supports node now but for the sake of suitable preprocessing it's in python).
+    * v2.
+Python
 - Preprocessing: conversion of text in sequences.
 - Frontend: tensorflowjs (I have a script in head from cdn, made for python developers in order not to download a module).